Wessex Cancer Support provides invaluable support to me as a cancer care nurse

-“Working with people is what I enjoy most,” Jo tells me.
+“Working with people is what I enjoy most,” Jo says.
 “Being able to work with families and spend time with them during a very tough time in their lives is both challenging and rewarding.
 The tough times are balanced by the extremely rewarding nature of my role, which builds a strength within you that proves invaluable when it comes to helping people.”

 “The current high demand for counselling, particularly amongst cancer patients and their families, can prevent people from getting the help they need.”
 She explained how this impacts the people she cares for, especially as cancer patients can already feel apprehensive about accessing support.